cssreddyharsha/royale-ros/doc/dump_and_config.md

-**NOTE:** In some of the examples that follow, we use the [jq](https://stedolan.github.io/jq/) command line tool to process the `royale-ros` JSON stream via a Linux pipeline.
+**NOTE:** In some of the examples that follow, we use the [jq](https://stedolan.github.io/jq/) command line tool to process the `argus-ros` JSON stream via a Linux pipeline.
 If you are on Ubuntu, you can get `jq` via `sudo apt-get install jq`.

 ## The Dump service